GameDesert/bcbp/README.md

 # BCBP

+## This project is no longer supported.
+Use at your own risk.

 A Python module to help decode IATA-standard boarding passes with barcodes.

 Data is usually stored on PDF417, QR Code, Aztec, or Data Matrix barcodes as defined by IATA Resolution 792.